 Original applications must be completed and filed with the Board of Assessment Review on or before the meeting date.
-Applicants can choose to make an appointment to meet directly with the BOAR (typically 10 minutes) or have the BOAR review the application without a meeting.
+Applicants can choose to make an appointment to speak with the BOAR (typically for 10 minutes) or have the BOAR review the application without a meeting.

-When requesting a grievance appointment, the Board of Assessment Review requires property owners to submit the original application, four copies of the application, and supporting documentation.
+When requesting a grievance appointment, the Board of Assessment Review requires property owners to submit the original application, as well as four (4) copies of both the application and supporting documentation.
+When requesting the Board of Assessment Review, to review without a meeting, only the original RP-524 and supporting documentation needs to be submitted.
 Please note that faxed or emailed applications may not be substituted for the original application.